Cognigy/Documentation/docs/en/docs/ai/billing.md

 ## xApps

 The billable unit, the conversation, will be influenced if xApps are used.
-This is because as an xApp session is a part of a Cognigy session.
+This is because an xApp session is a part of a Cognigy session.

 The xApp submit data payload messages received by the Flow are counted as billing-relevant messages of the existing conversation.